-The Department of Political Science has been recognized as a Centre for Advanced Studies (CAS) on the thrust area: Democracy, Development and Autonomy: India in a Globalising World.
-Started in 1979, the Department now has 23 Faculty positions and has approximately 280 students.
-The Department offers courses leading to M.A., M.Phil. and Ph.D. degrees.
+The Department of Political Science currently has been awarded the status of Centre of Advance Studies by the

+UGC.
+Earlier the Department completed Special Assistance Programme (DSA-III) on the thrust area- Globalization, State, Civil Society and Governance Interface.
+Started in 1979, the Department now has 23 Faculty positions and has approximately 300 students.
+The Department offers courses leading to M.A.,M.Phil. and Ph.D. degrees.

 The M.A. programme in Political Science consists of 16 courses (8 core or compulsory courses and 8 optional courses) spread evenly over four semesters.
 Each course carries four credits.
-In formulating the entire programme, the Department is guided by the consideration that at the post graduate level, students should be familiar with all the sub-disciplines, trends, approaches, and paradigms of
+In formulating the entire programme, the Department is guided by the consideration that at the post graduate level, students should be familiar with all the subdisciplines, trends, approaches, and paradigms of Political Science.

-Political Science.
 With this in view, the Department offers core courses on Political Thought, Comparative Politics, International Relations, Indian Political Process, Public Administration and Public Policy.
 These courses are aimed at acquainting students with the latest political and theoretical trends, making the programme contemporaneous, relevant and useful.
 After completing these 8 compulsory courses in the first two semesters, students are required to choose 8 optional courses from a considerably long list of special courses.
-These not only supplement the compulsory courses in the core areas but also offer students opportunities to study frontier areas like Dalit Politics, Women's Movements, Policy Studies and Indian Political Thought in depth.
+These not only supplement the compulsory courses in the core areas but also offer students opportunities to study frontier areas like Rural Development, Dalit Politics, Women's Movements, Policy Studies and Indian Political Thought in depth.

 The M.Phil.
 Programme is for two semesters only.
-The students are required to devote the first semester to coursework which consists of three courses, each carrying four credits, in the areas of Quantitative Method, Qualitative Method and a specialized course in the field of student's research interest with a special component of relevant Advanced Theories.
+The students are required to devote the first semester to coursework which consists of three courses, each carrying four credits, in the areas of Research Methodology and Advanced Theories in the specialized course in the field of student's research interest.
 In the following semester, each student is required to write a dissertation on an approved topic under the supervision of a Faculty member.